Biopharma_Hero_Update.png

 Small molecules

 A mainstay in the pharmaceutical industry, small molecules continue to have distinct advantages and have seen a boost in growth due to expanded applications and accelerating technological advancements.
-With annual turnover reaching £31.7 billion in 2019, the UK is already showing its strength in this sector.

 The UK also has a track record of being able to make complex medicines at high quality, and has established national government funded infrastructure ready to work with businesses, such as the Medicines Manufacturing Innovation Centre.